 I watch YouTube videos whilst I get ready in the morning.
-I listen to podcast’s on my commute.
-I engage in Social Media before the ‘to-do-list’ starts, (whilst trying not to let it be a weapon of mass distraction).
+Also, I listen to podcast’s on my commute.
+As well as engaging in Social Media before the ‘to-do-list’ starts, (whilst trying not to let it be a weapon of mass distraction).

-I may watch a webinar during lunch.
-I listen to a podcast on my return home.
+I may watch a webinar during lunch and listen to a podcast on my return home.
 I will run whilst listening to interviews.
 After family time, I catch up on blog articles, influencers and social media.”

 Bringing the right people into an organisation can benefit in so many areas it’s an article in itself.
 Ensure you have provision in place to let the right people through the net.
 Some interviewers, just sew up the holes.